 Function: Essential to photosynthesis, strong growth, bloom and good root development, cell wall structure development and moisture conservation, all necessary for photosynthesis.

-Sign of deficiency: Lower leaves and stem look reddish or purplish, young leaves look pale, shoots are thin, plants do not flower or form fruits, premature fruit drop, stunted roots and slow cell division.
+Signs of nutrient deficiency: Lower leaves and stem look reddish or purplish, young leaves look pale, shoots are thin, plants do not flower or form fruits, premature fruit drop, stunted roots and slow cell division.

 Sign of excess: Essential elements may be tied up.